OpenAgenda/oa-public/packages/agenda-events/README.md

  * **set**: does an update or an insert. takes eventId, data, callback
  * **remove**: removes a reference. takes eventId

-Tasks are called without requiring an agenda id prefix:

- * **svc.tasks.transferLegacyData**: apply compete state of legacy data unto new agenda-event reference data set.
-Will override any changes made in dataset with legacy values.

-No options for the time being.

 ## Examples

     svc( 2802 ).list( 0, 10, ( err, refs, total ) => { /* go nuts */ } );